 The first grade Bible curriculum relates familiar Bible stories to God’s gifts to His children.
 The concepts taught help the students view family, the world, salvation, church and life as God-ordained and directed.
 God’s Word comes alive through weekly chapels, colorful visuals, puzzles, games, skits, and songs.
 Scripture and worship song memorization are components of the classroom and chapel each week.
 Participation in Christian character education and an annual Christmas program provide students with an application of biblical concepts taught in the classroom.

 The mathematics curriculum of NRCA utilizes a logical method of instruction through a Biblical worldview.
 Concepts are presented using several resources such as manipulatives, Smartboard (interactive board), ipad applications, and challenging differentiated and collaborative learning activities.
 An additional resource that inspires an interest in mathematics are STEM related activities and labs.
 Abundant review and practice provide mastery of concepts and facts for the students.
 The program incorporates cross-curricular concepts: songs and poems, science, listening skills, reading, geography, patriotism, holidays, and seasons.
 The scope of the curriculum involves counting to 100, 200, and 1,000; addition and subtraction concepts; number recognition and dictation; calendar facts; place value; problem solving; money; geometry; logic; graphs; calendar; linear, liquid, temperature, and mass measurements; fractions and groupings.

 NRCA’s science program is designed to stimulate the student’s interest in science through a Biblically integrated study of the wonders of creation.
 Hands-on activities help students to discover, classify, measure, predict, observe, experiment, interpret, compare, infer, examine, demonstrate, categorize, solve, organize, and identify.
-This year, we have added STEM activities and a STEM classroom and lab, to encourage student interest and involvement in the area of science.
+This year, we have added STEM activities and a STEM classroom and lab, to encourage student interest and involvement for science.
 Another outcome of our Science curriculum, is that students are provided many opportunities to integrate creative writing, drawing, reading, and math strategies.
 Additionally, students learn exciting facts about themselves and God’s world as they explore such topics as the five senses, living and non-living things, animals, plants, simple machines, magnets, weather, the human body and space.